SantiagoRR2004/Hackathon/README.md

 - **`overlay.py`**
   Overlays sensor data onto the stabilized video.
 - **`sync.py`**
-  Synchronizes frame-by-frame sensor data from `.gcsv` files to the corresponding video frames.
+  Synchronizes frame-by-frame sensor data from `.gcsv` files to the corresponding video frames and outputs a CSV for data analysis.
+- **`data_analysis.py`**
+  Generates a 15 seconds clip from the top 3 moments after analysing IMU data and YOLO car and person count.

 ## Usage
 1. **Configure `config.json`**